mtceballos/SIRENAdoc/SIRENA.rst

 ::

-  > tesreconstruction Recordfile=calib.fits TesEventFile=evtcal.fits Rcmethod=SIRENA \
+  > tesreconstruction Recordfile=calib.fits TesEventFile=evtcal.fits PulseLength=pulseLength \
-  PulseLength=pulseLength LibraryFile=library.fits opmode=0 clobber=yes monoenergy=monoEeV_1 \
+  LibraryFile=library.fits opmode=0 clobber=yes monoenergy=monoEeV_1 EventListSize=1000\
-  EventListSize=1000 NoiseFile=noiseSpec.fits scaleFactor=sF samplesUp=sU nSgms=nS \
+  NoiseFile=noiseSpec.fits scaleFactor=sF samplesUp=sU nSgms=nS XMLfilename=myfileXF.xml\
-  XMLfilename=myfileXF.xml hduPRECALWN=yes/no hduPRCLOFWM=yes/no
+  hduPRECALWN=yes/no hduPRCLOFWM=yes/no

   [.....]

-  > tesreconstruction Recordfile=calib.fits TesEventFile=evtcal.fits Rcmethod=SIRENA \
+  > tesreconstruction Recordfile=calib.fits TesEventFile=evtcal.fits PulseLength=pulseLength\
-  PulseLength=pulseLength LibraryFile=library.fits opmode=0 clobber=yes monoenergy=monoEeV_N \
+  LibraryFile=library.fits opmode=0 clobber=yes monoenergy=monoEeV_N EventListSize=1000\
-  EventListSize=1000 NoiseFile=noiseSpec.fits scaleFactor=sF samplesUp=sU nSgms=nS \
+  NoiseFile=noiseSpec.fits scaleFactor=sF samplesUp=sU nSgms=nS XMLfilename=myfileXF.xml\
-  XMLfilename=myfileXF.xml hduPRECALWN=yes/no hduPRCLOFWM=yes/no
+  hduPRECALWN=yes/no hduPRCLOFWM=yes/no

-The relevant parameters of ``tesreconstruction``  for the library creation process are:
+The parameters of ``tesreconstruction``  for the library creation process are:

-* :option:`opmode`: should be set to **0** if tool is used for library creation
+* :option:`opmode`: should be set to 0 if tool is used for library creation.
+* :option:`RecordFile`: record FITS file.
+* :option:`TesEventFile`: output event list FITS file.
+* :option:`NoiseFile`: noise spectrum FITS file.
+* :option:`XMLFile`: XML input FITS file with instrument definition.
+* :option:`LibraryFile`: calibration library FITS file.
+* :option:`scaleFactor`, :option:`samplesUp` and :option:`nSgms`: parameters involved in the pulse detection process.
-* :option:`PulseLength`:  length of the pulses to create the pulse templates.
+* :option:`PulseLength`:  length of the pulses to create the pulse template.
 If the pulse length used to create the noise is larger that this value, noise will be decimated accordingly when used to pre-calculate the optimal filters or the covariance matrices.
 If it is shorter, an error will be raised.
+* :option:`largeFilter`: length (in samples) of the longest fixed filter.
+* :option:`preBuffer`: some samples added before the starting time of a pulse.
+* :option:`EnergyMethod`: energy calculation Method: OPTFILT (Optimal filtering), WEIGHT (Covariance matrices), WEIGHTN (Covariance matrices, first order), I2R and I2RFITTED (Linear Transformations), or PCA (Principal Component Analysis).
-* :option:`monoenergy`: the monochromatic energy of the calibration pulses used to create the current row in the library
+* :option:`monoenergy`: the monochromatic energy of the calibration pulses used to create the current row in the library.
-* :option:`scaleFactor`, :option:`samplesUp` and :option:`nSgms`: parameters involved in the pulse detection process.
 * :option:`hduPRECALWN` and :option:`hduPRCLOFWM`: parameters to create or not the corresponding HDUs.
+* :option:`LrsT` and :option:`LbT`: running sum filter length and baseline averaging length.
+* :option:`tstartPulse1` and :option:`tstartPulse2` and :option:`tstartPulse3`: start time (in samples) of the first, second and third pulse in the record (0 if detection should be performed by the system; greater than 0 if provided by the user).
+* :option:`intermediate` and :option:`detectFile`: write intermediate file and name of this intermediate file.

 .. _libraryColumns: